DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Risk management** facilitates the balance of operational and economic costs of protective measures with gains in mission capability.
 Risk management is a systematic approach to identifying, assessing, and prioritizing risks to organizational operations, assets, or individuals resulting from the operation of information systems and the information processed, stored, or transmitted by those systems.
        - It involves evaluating the likelihood and impact of risks and implementing cost-effective measures to reduce them to an acceptable level.
        - By considering the costs of implementing protective measures against the benefits of mission capability, risk management helps organizations make informed decisions about how to allocate their resources to achieve their security goals.
 Performance testing, security audit, and risk assessment are all important components of a risk management program.
        - ✴️**Key risk indicators (KRIs)** are often used to monitor risk for organizations that establish an ongoing risk management program.
-Using automated data gathering and tools that allow data to be digested and summarized can provide predictive information about how organizational risks are changing.
+Using 🪧automated data gathering and tools that allow data to be digested and summarized can 🪧provide predictive information about how organizational risks are changing.
+It can 🪧Provide warnings before issues occur, 🪧Provide historical views of past incidents, 🪧Provide insight into risk tolerance for the organization.
+It does not Provide real-time incident response information.
+Monitoring and detection systems like IPS, SIEM, and other tools are better suited to handling actual attacks
   - CSF is aimed at ✏️private (commercial) businesses and purely optional
   - RMF's audience is ✏️federal government agencies and is mandatory for thosie to which it applies
   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk
     - SP 800-30 Rev 1, Guide for Conducting Risk Assessments
-    - The **📝RMF 800-37 has 7 steps**, and **six cyclical phases**: (PCSIAAM 🟡People Can See I AM ALWAYS Monitoring)
+    - 🔴**📝RMF 800-37 has 7 steps**, and **six cyclical phases**: (PCSIAAM 🟡People Can See I AM ALWAYS Monitoring)
       - **🔥Prepare** to execute the RMF from an organization and system-level perspective by establishing a context and priorities for managing security and privacy risk
       - **🔥Categorize** the system and the information processed, stored, and transmitted by the system based on an analysis of the impact of loss
       - **🔥Select** an initial set of controls for the system and tailor the controls as needed to reduce risk to an acceptable level based on an assessment of risk